reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 1. You should now be connected to the virtual machine via Remote Desktop.

-1. In the search of the taskbar of your **s2vm-<inject key="DeploymentID" enableCopy="false" />** VM, enter *Command*.
-A Command Prompt will be displayed in the search results.
-Right-click on the Command Prompt and select **Run as Administrator**.
-Select **Yes** in the User Account Control window that allows the app to run.
+1. In the taskbar search, type Command.
+Right-click on Command Prompt in the results and choose **Run as Administrator**.
+Click **Yes** in the User Account Control window.

 1. In the Command Prompt, create a Temp folder in the root directory.
 Remember to press Enter after the last row: